0xjmux/iot_leddriver_hw/README.md

 # Spotify Neopixel Visualizer
-ESP32 WS2812B LED Strip Driver, using the spotify API to sync and pulse to music.
+ESP32 WS2812B LED Strip Driver, using the Spotify API to sync and pulse to music.
 Much more involved, ESP32 chosen because need for more capable hardware anticipated.

+* Board firmware (in progress) can be found [in iot_leddriver_sw](https://github.com/0xjmux/iot_leddriver_sw).

 ### Features
 * ESP32 based for low-cost IoT Capability
     * Board currently uses the `ESP32-S2-MINI-2-N4`